Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 Hyde Tools molding glue scraper

-Due to it’s design this scraper will allow you to reach into tight areas and corners to scrape glue.
+Due to its design, this scraper will allow you to reach into tight areas and corners to scrape glue.

 Key features: